Schoolforbasics/runbooks/AnacondaRepository.rst

 the ``anaconda-server-sync-conda`` command to mirror all Anaconda packages locally under the "anaconda" user account.

-:Note: Ignore any license warnings.
+.. note:: Ignore any license warnings.
 Additional mirror filtering/whitelisting/blacklisting options can be found `here <https://docs.continuum.io/anaconda-repository/mirrors-sync-configuration>`_.

 -  **Air Gap Installation:** Since we're mirroring from a local filesystem, some additional configuration is necessary.